Yoeri-z/interactive_tree_view/README.md

-# TreeView Draggable
+# Interactive Treeview

-A simple, extensible TreeView widget for Flutter with support for drag-and-drop, dynamic updates, custom node rendering, and animations.
+A flutter library that aims to make it easier to deal with tree structures in both logic and UI.

 ## Example
 ![Gif](https://github.com/Yoeri-z/interactive_tree_view/blob/master/assets/demo.gif)